lumirlumir/npm-clang-format-node/website/docs/get-started/introduction.md

 `clang-format` is a powerful tool, but its real-world application often requires more than just running `clang-format -i`.
 For most developers, the practical approach is to use `git-clang-format` to format only the specific changes in your pull request.

-Since `git-clang-format` works on the staging tree, it’s easy to review formatting changes separately from development changes.
+Since `git-clang-format` works on the staging tree, it's easy to review formatting changes separately from development changes.
 This makes code reviews smoother and helps you maintain a clean, professional codebase without sacrificing flexibility during development.
-Whether you’re tidying up a single commit or an entire branch, a few additional Git commands can go a long way toward keeping your formatting clean and reviewers happy.
+Whether you're tidying up a single commit or an entire branch, a few additional Git commands can go a long way toward keeping your formatting clean and reviewers happy.